 Can I nominate myself?

-No. Nominations must be made by a individuals working in the field(s) of math and/or science education that wish to recognize the contributions of another math and/or science educator.
+No. Nominations must be made by individuals working in the field(s) of math and/or science education who wish to recognize the contributions of another math and/or science educator.

 What if I have additional questions?